 One of the best places in the city to escape the city (yet still be in it).
 Toronto Island is a gorgeous place to spend a day.
 Pack a picnic, stock up on some beers, and enjoy the sun.
 Or if you’re looking for some more active activities, try kayaking, biking, standup paddle boarding, or tennis!
 Here is a list of 20 things you can do on the islands and it doesn’t stop there.
 The ferry is only $7 CDN return to get there, and departs to any of the three parts of the Islands (Centre Island, Hanlan’s Point, and Ward’s Island).
 Also, did I mention you’ll get a kick-ass view of the Toronto skyline from there?

 There are lots of markets in Toronto, from the more well known like Kensington Market and St. Lawrence Market to the smaller farmers’ markets that are sprinkled in different neighbourhoods around the city.
 Check out this great list of some of the best in the city.
 Also, for anyone on a budget, these are great places to get some good food and groceries!

 Set sail around Toronto harbour

 A more expensive option of things to do in Toronto in the summer, but one that will be completely worth it.
 Nothing beats being on the water, especially when you have a nice view of the city while you’re doing it.
 It’s not very often you get to mix the two and there are several options for you to do this.
-From the tall ships, to sailboats, to cruise boats, all ranging in prices and multiple companies that will bring you out on the water.
+From tall ships to sailboats, to cruise boats, all range in price and multiple companies will bring you out on the water.
 If you’re lucky, you can even stumble across some good deals on Groupon for this.

 Experience a different culture at a festival